AGENTno6/mesa_ffg_work_folder/notes/html_notes/html_css_basics/html_basics.md

   </div>
 </div>

-And via your linkedCSS Stylesheet.
+And via your linked CSS Stylesheet.
 ```

 ### Line Breaks